Skip to main content

 path: "/path/to/image.png",

-cid: "unique@nodemailer", // must match the src above
+cid: "unique@nodemailer", // This value must match the src attribute

 },